 How do you apply?

 Please read this section carefully.
 Failure to follow all of these instructions may disqualify you for consideration.
-In order to be considered for a video game internship with Top Shelf Gaming you must submit the following documents in separate PDF files to internship (at) topshelfgaming (dot) net:
+In order to be considered for a video game internship with Top Shelf Gaming you must submit the following documents in separate PDF files to marcus (at) topshelfgaming (dot) net: